 As the company dangles more profitable ventures, it also expects willing participants to put up a small fee, sort of precondition to the trials.

 Sometimes this small fee is waived in exchange for your credit card details (this gives the company a chance to bill you should there be an incident that forms some sort of breach to the original agreement like you forgot to return the product).

 Personally, such conditions don’t really bother me, primarily because the money is too good to turn down.

 Another thing that helps is that I have always been careful with all my dealings, so it is easy to make sure that everything goes as planned.

 Being the diligent type, I’d keep things on order so that nothing will go wrong.
 For example, there is always this risk that a monthly debit could be slapped on your credit card assuming you have not canceled the trial upon the expiry period.
-But being who I am, such incident would have practically no chance to happen.
+But being who I am, such an incident would have practically no chance to happen.